Atlantic Sturgeon Population Estimates

 Mark recapture sampling in the Delaware River in 2014 resulted in 181 juvenile sturgeon being marked and four of those were recaptured.
 The resulting estimate of juvenile abundance that year was 3,656 individuals.

-In the Pee Dee River, side scan sonar imaging was used to estimate approximately 1,823 to 1,944 adult or sub-adult Atlantic sturgeon in the river during the three day sampling period.
+In the Pee Dee River, side scan sonar imaging was used to estimate a summer feeding aggregation, which may have included fish non-natal to the river, of approximately 1,823 to 1,944 adult or sub-adult Atlantic sturgeon in the river during the three day sampling period.
 Because shortnose sturgeon can grow slightly larger than one meter in length, it is possible that some of these individuals were large shortnose sturgeon rather than sub-adult Atlantic sturgeon.

 The Altamaha River supports one of the most robust Atlantic sturgeon populations in the Southeast, The number of juvenile sturgeon produced by these spawning runs ranges from 1,000 to 2,000 individuals occupying the river each year, 87 percent of which are 1 to 2 years of age.
 The population appears to be stable or possibly increasing.